thiagopicharski/ta-assessment/challenges3/README.md

 Return maximum like-to-time coefficient possible

 **Acceptance Criteria:**
-1. Check that solution returns the correct coeffient for a valid input of dishes
+1. Check that solution returns the correct coefficient for a valid input of dishes
-2. Check the solution when a dish must be removed and when anyone is removed
+2. Check the solution when a dish must be removed and when no one is removed

 Examples: